-Before Adapting Your Name Hollywood Needs to Deal With Its Asian Problem
+Before Adapting Your Name Hollywood Needs to Deal With Its Whitewashing Problem

 Paramount Pictures and Bad Robot are in the works to adapt the amazing animated film Your Name with J.J.
 Abrams, Lindsey Weber and Genki Kawamura (who was also the producer of the anime) producing.

 Your Name was a critical and commercial powerhouse last year becoming the fourth-highest-grossing film of all time in Japan, the 7th-highest-grossing traditionally animated film with a worldwide total gross of more than $355 million.
 So it makes sense that Hollywood wants to grab onto some of the international money.
 Yet, Hollywood has had a very, very bad track record of adapting anime into live-action films.

 Death Note, Ghost in the Shell and Dragonball Evolution are all pretty terrible adaptations of the source material and just boring movies.
 Not to mention the extreme whitewashing in all of them.
 Yet, Hollywood is still trying to make that Akira movie that no-one asked for because why not I guess?

 There are some anime in which an adaptation with the type of “Hollywood Diversity” can work, like Fullmetal Alchemist and Cowboy Bebop where the cast of characters are not all coded as Asian.
 However, there are somewhere the Japanese culture and mythology are at the forefront of the storytelling and erasing it reduces the film.